NREL/PVade/docs/installing_pvade.rst

 PVade is a software that uses FEniCSx for its Finite Element Computation.
 For more information about FEniCSx please refer to https://github.com/FEniCS/dolfinx.

-In addition to FEniCSx, PVade uses multiple python packages as part of the pre- and post-processing steps.
+In addition to FEniCSx, PVade uses multiple Python packages as part of the pre- and post-processing steps.
 PVade dependencies are included in environment.yaml.

-To get started using PVade, we can use Conda/Mamba for the creation of an environment containg all the necessary dependencies.
+To start using PVade, we can use Conda/Mamba to create an environment containing all the necessary dependencies.

-In order to obtain Mamba we can use the following resource https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html.
+To obtain Mamba, we can use the following resource: https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html.

-As well as, using the following resource to obtain Conda https://conda.io/projects/conda/en/latest/user-guide/install/index.html.
+To obtain Conda, we can use the following resource: https://conda.io/projects/conda/en/latest/user-guide/install/index.html.

 ..
 Note::
    We recommend using Mamba for its fast installation of the environment.